MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 **is.dataFormat.integer**
   **is.dataFormat.signed**
-  indi.tes the c.ability to represent values less than zero.
+ indicates the c.ability to represent values less than zero.

 **is.dataFormat.numeric**
-  **..require.tLevel**
+  **is.requiredAtLevel**
   The requirement level for setting values into this attribute in CDS for Applications or for including this attribute in entities created in CDS for Analytics  <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>level</td><td>"none"</td><td>string</td><td>values can be: 'systemrequired', 'required', 'recommended', 'none'</td></tr></table>

 **is.localized.describedAs**